Karl Ludwig, Prince of Hohenlohe-Langenburg: Early life

 Karl Ludwig was born on 10 September 1762 at Langenburg.
 He was the eldest child of Prince Christian Albert of Hohenlohe-Langenburg, and his wife, Princess Caroline of Stolberg-Gedern (1732–1796), who were first cousins.

 His sister, Princess Louise Eleonore, married Georg I, Duke of Saxe-Meiningen.
 When the Duke of Saxe-Meiningen died on 24 December 1803, his sister took over as regent of the duchy for their son Bernhard II.
 She ruled during the Napoleonic Wars, which ravaged the Saxon states for a decade.
-Princess Louise Eleonore's daughter, Adelheid, married King William IV of the United Kingdom.
+Princess Louise Eleonore's daughter, Princess Adelheid, married King William IV, thereby becoming Queen Consort of the United Kingdom.

 His paternal grandparents were Ludwig, 1st Prince of Hohenlohe-Langenburg and Princess Eleanore of Nassau-Saarbrücken.
 His maternal grandparents were Frederick Charles, Prince of Stolberg-Gedern and Princess Louise of Nassau-Saarbrücken.
 His grandmother's were sisters, both being daughters of Ludwig Kraft, Count of Nassau-Saarbrücken.

 Career

+He reigned as a Sovereign Prince between 1789 and 1806 when his Principality became part of the new Kingdom of Württemberg after the German mediatisation.

 From 1815 to 1825, he held a seat in the Estates Assembly and since 1820 the First Chamber of the reorganized Estates, but after 1819, he let himself be represented by his son Ernst.

 The prince was an avid musician.